Data-Driven Light Sculpture Glitters on NYC Skyline

 Over seven months, Parallel Development installed the massive 65-foot light sculpture that hangs from the ceiling and is made up of 352 rings.
 The bespoke LED hoops hang at a 60-degree angle on tension cable, strung together in the exposed metal base which hints at the engineering feat behind the sculpture.

 Alongside a series of other dynamic digital media activations and interactive experiences, The Prow materializes the iconic, artistic work that happens each and every day at WarnerMedia, and broadcasts it to employees, visitors, and all of New York City.
-By combining art, architecture, and media The Prow embodies the essence of WarnerMedia’s new headquarters.
+By combining art, engineering, and media The Prow embodies the essence of WarnerMedia’s new headquarters.

 Interested in creating an iconic light installation for your workplace?